Gerald Posner

-Gerald Leo Posner is an American investigative journalist and author of thirteen books, including Case Closed: Lee Harvey Oswald and the Assassination of JFK (1993), which explores the John F. Kennedy assassination, and Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr. (1998), about the assassination of Martin Luther King, Jr. A plagiarism scandal involving articles that Posner wrote for The Daily Beast and his book Miami Babylon arose in 2010.
+Gerald Leo Posner (born 1954) is an American investigative journalist and author of thirteen books, including Case Closed: Lee Harvey Oswald and the Assassination of JFK (1993), which explores the John F. Kennedy assassination and Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr. (1998), about the assassination of Martin Luther King, Jr. A plagiarism scandal involving articles that Posner wrote for The Daily Beast and his book Miami Babylon arose in 2010.

 Early life and education

 Posner was born in San Francisco, California, the only child of Jerry and Gloria Posner.
 His father was Jewish and his mother Catholic, and both were native San Franciscans.
 His father was a labor union official.

 Posner was raised Catholic.
 He was educated at St. Ignatius College Preparatory and graduated summa cum laude from the University of California, Berkeley in 1975.
 In 1978, he earned his J.D. from the University of California, Hastings College of the Law, where he served as the associate executive editor for the university's Law Review.

 At age 23, he joined the law firm, Cravath, Swaine & Moore, as one of the youngest attorneys ever hired by the firm.
 In 1980, he went into private practice with a partner.
 In 1981, he represented Deborah Ann Fountain, Miss New York State, against the Miss America pageant after Fountain was disqualified for padding her bra.
 He left the law in 1986, when his first book, about Nazi Josef Mengele's life on the run, was published by McGraw Hill.